 Schizophrenia changes how you think, feel, and act.
 It might affect you differently from someone else.
 The symptoms can come and go, too.
 No one has all of them all of the time.

 They usually start between ages 16 and 30.
 Men often get them earlier than women.
-Often times there is a gradual worsening before symptoms start.
+Oftentimes there is a gradual change in the person before obvious symptoms start.
 This is sometimes called the prodrome phase.

-When the disease is in full swing and symptoms are severe, the person with schizophrenia can't tell what's real and what's not.
+When the disease is in full swing and symptoms are severe, the person with schizophrenia can't tell when certain ideas and perceptions they have are real or not.
 This happens less often as they get older.